Back to Basics Companies Act Series

 The Overarching Principle, Concepts of the Act and Types of Companies

-In this second installment of our Back to Basics Companies Act Series, we look at the core ideas and principles of the Act, including overarching principles such as shareholder activism, solvency and liquidity, constructive notice, related parties, types of companies as well as the Act's position within the framework of statute.
+In this second instalment of our Back to Basics Companies Act Series, we look at the core ideas and principles of the Act, including overarching principles such as shareholder activism, solvency and liquidity, constructive notice, related parties, types of companies as well as the Act’s position within the framework of statute.